bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:01:19

 But you are kind of reliant on the rest of society around you, right?
-Like stores close at a certain time and people get out of work at a certain time, like might be your friends, or you want to record a podcast at a certain time because you want to eat at a certain time.
+Like stores close at a certain time and people get out of work at a certain time, might be your friends, or you want to record a podcast at a certain time because you want to eat at a certain time.
 So I don't have that full flexibility that you suggest because of all these people around me.

-Okay, Sjors, I'm going to show the conference one more time.
+Okay, Sjors, I'm going to shill the conference one more time.
 Conference is coming up.
 You can get a 10% discount if you know how to spell Sjorsnado, that's your discount code.
 Sjorsnado on I think it's b.tc/amsterdam.
 I think that's the website for the conference.
 All right, Sjors, We're going to discuss the new Bitcoin Core release that's coming up.
 It's not here yet.
-It's Bitcoin Core

-Sjors Provoost: 00:02:06

-24.0.

 ## What does it mean

 Aaron van Wirdum: 00:02:09

-24.0, that's the upcoming one.
+It's Bitcoin Core 24.0, that's the upcoming one.
 Real quick for maybe there are some new listeners, What does it mean that there's a new Bitcoin Core release coming out?

 Sjors Provoost: 00:02:18